CodedOre/Builder-Swift/Readme.md

-**Currently working:**     Resolve Dependencies, Building and Running inside of Gnome-Builder
+## Working

+- Resolve Dependencies
+- Building entire Project
+- Running (using `swift run`)

-## ToDo:
+## Worked on

 - Targets in the "Targets"-Section of Gnome-Builder
 - Tests in the "Unit-Test"-Section of Gnome-Builder
-- Building multiple Targets
+- Building one single Target
-- Running multiple Targets
+- Running one single Targets

+## ToDo:

 - Debugging a Target
 - Debugging multiple Targets